 Building of New Homes Supports HVAC Industry Growth in Canada

 Another reason behind the growth of the HVAC industry has been the increased number of new homes built in Canada in recent years.
 In 2016, there were 194,400 new homes built in Canada.
-This number has been growing each year and in 2021, there were 296,500 homes under construction in Canada.
-This was an increase of 12.8% or 38,100 homes from 2020.
+This number increased and in 2021, there were 271,200 homes where construction started, which was near the peak in recent history.

 HVAC Industry Employment Statistics

-According to the employment website Indeed, the average HVAC installer salary in Canada is $30.09 per hour or $83,527 per year.
-However, this will vary depending on location and experience.
-The average pay is highest in Calgary, where it is $90,663 per year.
-Next, come Edmonton and the Greater Toronto Area with $90,129 and $86,506, respectively.
+According to the employment website Indeed, the average HVAC installer salary in Canada is $33.02 per hour (about $68,700 per year based on typical hours), though this will vary depending on location and experience.
+The highest average pay is in Calgary at about $35.74 per hour, followed by the Greater Toronto Area at about $35.34 per hour and Edmonton at about $34.70 per hour.

 A large percentage of Canadian HVAC sector jobs are in Ontario, which is expected since the province has the largest population in Canada.
-41.4% of all plumbing and HVAC contractors were located in Ontario in 2020.
+According to business listings data for 2025, Ontario accounts for the largest share of HVAC contractors (about 3,677 out of 7,304 total contractors).

 Labour Shortages Within the HVAC Industry